HabeebAkorede/Data-Science-Salaries-2023/README.md

 2. Which data science Job titles earn the top salaries?
 3. Which is the top experience level of data scientists in 2023?
 4. What types of employment arrangements are common in this field?
-5. What is the top salaries by these employment arrangement?
-6. What year has Data Scientists earned the highest?
+5. What year has Data Scientists earned the highest?
-7. Where are the top remote jobs locations?
+8. Where are the top remote jobs locations?

 # Data Cleaning
    Cleaned data            |     Raw data